Dasharo/docs/docs/variants/hardkernel_odroid_h4/building-manual.md

     git checkout hardkernel_odroid_h4_v0.9.0
     ```

-2. Checkout submodules:

-    ```bash
-    git submodule update --init --checkout --recursive
-    ```

-3. We need vendor image from which IDF and ME regions will be used when
-    stitching loader.
-You can use official Dasharo release binary if you have
-    access to it or you can download AMI BIOS from
-    <https://dn.odroid.com/ODROID-H4/bios/>.
-After downloading ZIP make sure to
-    extract needed binary to slimbootloader repository under `image.rom` name:
+2. Build UEFI Payload and Slim BootLoader

     ```sh
-    unzip /path/to/ADLN-H4_B1.08.zip ADLN-H4_B1.08.bin
-    mv ADLN-H4_B1.08.bin image.rom
-    ```

-    In above commands replace `1.08` with BIOS version you downloaded.

-4. Build UEFI Payload and Slim BootLoader

-    ```sh
     ./build.sh odroid_h4
     ```

-    You can also pass path to vendor image via `INPUT_IMAGE` variable

-    ```sh
-    INPUT_IMAGE=~/Downloads/hardkernel_odroid_h4_v0.9.0.rom ./build.sh odroid_h4
-    ```
+!!! note

+    If you wish to build Slim Bootloader with your own keys, run
+    `SBL_KEY_DIR=<path_to_keys> ./build.sh odroid_h4` instead, where the
+    `<path_to_keys>` is the path to the directory with keys generated with
+    `python BootloaderCorePkg\Tools\GenerateKeys.py -k <path_to_keys>` from the
+    clone Slim Bootloader directory. `<path_to_keys>` may be an absolute path
+    or path relative to Slim Bootloader repository directory.

 The resulting Slim Bootloader image will be placed in the Slim Bootloader
-    directory as `Outputs/odroidh4/ifwi-release.bin`.
+directory as `Outputs/odroid_h4/ifwi-release.bin`.

-    > The UEFI payload has almost no features enabled.
-Passing the following
-    > additional arguments: `-D VARIABLE_SUPPORT=SPI -D SECURE_BOOT_ENABLE=TRUE`
-    > `-D SMM_SUPPORT=TRUE -D CRYPTO_PROTOCOL_SUPPORT=TRUE` to enable variable
-    > and Secure Boot support results in a hang in the payload.